Welcome to UCLA’s GRIT Peer Coaching Program!

 Paid Internships & Professional Development: UCLA Students can apply to become a peer coach or administrator for this program.
 Positions are paid appointments for one academic year.
 If you are interested in applying for a job as a peer coach or administrative assistant for this program, click here.

 Leadership Skills Training & Development: Peer coaches receive one academic quarter of intensive training to prepare them for their role.
 Skills learned are transferable to workplace environments and many other contexts.
 Training topics include stress management, mindfulness, healthy communication, effective listening, and how to identify needs and develop strategies to meet related goals.
 In addition, coaches attend trainings offered by campus partners including the Counseling and Psychological Services Center, UCLA Career Center, and the Financial Wellness program.

-The GRIT Program is housed in the Bruin Resource Center, which in particular serves six types of students, including Veterans and Active Military, Transfer Students, Undocumented Students, Students with Dependents, Students in Recovery, and Current/Former Foster Youth.
-The GRIT Program aims to target these populations in particular, while making services available to all UCLA students at the same time.
+The GRIT Peer Coaching Program is housed in the Bruin Resource Center, which provides specialized support programs for six student identity groups on campus including: Veterans and Active Military, Transfer Students, Undocumented Students, Students with Dependents, Students in Recovery, and Current/Former Foster Youth.
+Our program aims to support these populations in particular, while making services available to all UCLA students at the same time.
 Students from the above mentioned groups are especially encouraged to apply to receive coaching or to become a coach!